 So we have to keep our energy high.
 We have to take care of ourselves to feel good.
 And that takes investment in oneself.

 Otherwise, we won’t be able to get up early and start accomplishing our goals every day.
-Here are a few tips to keep you on track to $1 million.
+Here are a few healthy habits of self-made millionaires that got them on track to $1 million.

 Exercise regularly, at least 3 times per week.
 A brisk 20 minute walk around the neighborhood counts.
 There are no workout clothes or health club memberships required.
 Every little bit of exercise helps and every step counts.

 Drink alcohol in moderation.
 Drink plenty of water to stay hydrated during the day.

 Eat well and maintain a healthy weight.
 Avoid fast foods.
 Don’t overeat.

 Eating properly is a tough one for me.
 When I am stressed out and exhausted from a tough day, I love to have a couple of beers and overeat in the evening.
 That’s not a good habit and I try to improve upon it all the time.

 Get enough sleep.
 Everyone is a little different.
 Shoot for 7 hours at night and adjust up or down as necessary.
 A night of good sleep is so important.
 You can’t be at your best if you are tired.